 Sharia, loans and the academe

 With university tuition fees already at the upper limit of what might be considered affordable, and given the proposals to increase them even further, prospective students seem to have no choice but take a student loan.
 For students with an Islamic background, however, this might be a problem, as Sharia law prohibits loans involving the payment of interest.
 Some weeks ago, the British government put forward a proposal for financing the studies of Islamic students through a fund to which graduates would contribute after they began to earn money.
-Open consultation for the proposal closes on 12 June 2014, and people interested in participating might want to read the views of 1st Ethical, an Islamic advocacy group.
+Open consultation for the proposal closes on 12 June 2014, and people interested in participating might want to read the views (link no longer active) of 1st Ethical, an Islamic advocacy group.

 I do not consider myself to be particularly well informed in either financial affairs or matters of faith, but I must profess my concern about both a faith system and a legal framework that effectively prevents people from receiving the best education that they can.
 The views of one student, quoted in the Independent, seem particularly apt: